Venice is a city built on man-made islands. The process of building Venice is a living proof of human ingenious, will and wealth.

-On the third weekend of July all of Venice comes together the most amazing festival of the year.
+On the third weekend of July, all of Venice comes together with the most amazing festival of the year.
 Starting with the end of the plague in 1576, it’s the oldest running celebration of Venice.
 For the festival, a bridge is built across this wide canal between Venice’s Grand canal entrance area and Basilica del Redentore.
 Venetians mark their spot along this church for weeks to set up a table.
 Everyone comes out with food and craft to share and celebrate.
 Like Jesus, people walk over water (the pantaloon bridge) .
 At night spectacular fireworks last an hour.

 Ca’Rezzonica Palace and Museum

-This ia good example of a Venetian home and lifestyle in the 1700s
+The Ca’Rezzonica Palace is a good example of a Venetian home and lifestyle in the 1700s

-Squaro boat yards
+Squaro Boat yards in Venice